dynamic/silverstripe-geocoder/README.md

 js/
 javascript/
 ```

-styles can be generated using an online service like [Styling Wizard: Google Maps APIs](https://mapstyle.withgoogle.com/)
+Styles can be generated using an online service like [Styling Wizard: Google Maps APIs](https://mapstyle.withgoogle.com/)

 ##### Marker Image
 **This does not work on local due to google needing to download the image off the server.**